ICS-484-Rainbow6/Rainbow6/README.md

 *   Go to the folder by using terminal or other IDEAs
 *   Complie the ' index.py ' to run the program
 #### Note:
-If there are some compile errors such as "No module named ... ", All you need to do is intall these missing modules by "pip install NAME_MODULE_MISSED" or "conda install NAME_MODULE_MISSED".
+If there are some compile errors such as <p>"No module named ... "</p>, All you need to do is intall these missing modules by "<p>pip install NAME_MODULE_MISSED</p>" or "conda install NAME_MODULE_MISSED".
 Using pip or conda depends on which develop envrionment you are in.